sjyk/alphaclean/docs/04-Numerical.md

-# Example 4: "Simple" Numerical Outliers with AlphaClean
+# 4. "Simple" Numerical Outliers with AlphaClean
 In the next example, we consider "simple" outliers.
 That is, single attributes that significantly deviate from the typical value in a distribution.

 ## Weather Dataset